mjmolina/pyladiesBCN_circuitpython_workshop/README.md

-# Home and cleaning automation with Microcontrollers and CircuitPython
+## Home and cleaning automation with Microcontrollers and CircuitPython

+### Talk description:

 When learning and using Python for automation, we usually write applications that can help us on computer related tasks, like downloading things, open programs, generating documents, etc, but Python gives us the opportunity to automate beyond our computers.